m---0/32bit-docker/README.md

 # 32bit-docker
-Scripts and Dockerfiles to build 32bit docker images
+Scripts and Dockerfiles to build docker images

-What I use to build `jmtd/debian:*` docker images on the Docker registry.

 ## Description of images